SPF PermError: what it means and how to fix it

 Cause #2: too many "void lookups"

 More discreet, but very real.
 A void lookup is a DNS resolution that returns nothing (non-existent domain or empty record).
 The RFC limits the number of these empty resolutions to two.
 Past that, it's also a PermError.
 The typical cause: an include pointing to a deleted provider domain, or a typo in a domain name.
-The symptom is sneaky because the record "looks" correct — you have to unfold each mechanism to spot the ones that resolve to nothing.
+The symptom is sneaky because the record "looks" correct — each mechanism has to be unfolded to spot the ones that resolve to nothing.

 Cause #3: invalid syntax

 A simple typo can break the whole record: a malformed ip4:, an include without a colon, a stray character, two mechanisms stuck together without a space.
 SPF is strict: if the receiver's parser can't interpret a mechanism, it returns PermError rather than guessing.
-Re-read carefully, or — safer — have the syntax validated by a tool.
+A careful re-read catches some of them; safer still, a tool validates the syntax.

 Cause #4: a duplicate SPF record

 A domain must have only one v=spf1 record.
 If two exist (one set by IT, another by marketing, say), the situation is ambiguous and many receivers return PermError — or ignore both.
-The fix: merge the two into a single record, combining their mechanisms and checking you don't exceed ten resolutions along the way.
+The fix: merge the two into a single record, combining their mechanisms and checking along the way that ten resolutions aren't exceeded.

 Cause #5: obsolete or forbidden mechanisms